-With the support of government funding (Amrita-Jan Shikshan Sansthan), we run literacy and vocational-training programs serving some of the poorest tribal communities in Idukki, Kerala and Sivakasi, Tamil Nadu.
+We run literacy and vocational-training programs serving some of the poorest tribal communities in Idukki, Kerala; Virudhunagar, Tamil Nadu; East Khasi Hills, Meghalaya; Vizianagaram, Andhra Pradesh; and Kalahandi, Odisha.
 More than 100 courses in various occupations are offered, with a special focus on traditional art forms that are in danger of being forgotten by the younger generation.
-Graduates receive assistance in learning how to market and distribute their products through suitable outlets.
+Graduates receive assistance in learning how to market and distribute their products.